McGill-ECSE321-Fall2024/project-group-14/README.md

 * Owner: approve employee game requests; manage store employees; review customers' order history.
 * Games: games have different categories, ratings (R, G, PG-13, etc.) and reviews where discussion can occur.

-# How to Run the Test:
+# How to Run the Project:

 * First, clone the repository to your local machine.
 * Navigate to the application.properties file located in the src/main/resources folder.
 Update the following lines to match your local PostgreSQL database settings: